-Unequal Burden: Subprime Lending in Atlanta
+Unequal Burden: Subprime Lending in Los Angeles

 Income and Racial Disparities in Subprime Lending

-View entire report with graphs (pdf file)
+View entire report (pdf file)

 The growth in subprime lending over the last several years has been a beneficial development for borrowers with impaired or limited credit histories.
 Subprime lenders have allowed such borrowers to access credit that they could not otherwise obtain in the prime credit market.
 However, there is a growing body of anecdotal evidence that a subset of these subprime lenders, who generally operate outside the federal regulatory structure, engage in abusive lending practices that strip borrowers' home equity and place them at increased risk of foreclosure.
 For this reason, this report examines patterns in subprime lending to understand where the risk and impact of predatory practices may be highest.